ssjkhan/GA-project-3/README.md

 Welcome to Artspiration, your personal virtual art gallery!

-Once you have signed up and logged in, you are able to search for artwork by artist, genre, or artwork title.
-While browsing through your search results, you can "heart" your favourite pieces to add them to your own artwork collections.
-You can also browse through your collections, or view them in "Gallery Mode", as well as gain valuable information about the artwork and artists in your collections.

-We hope you also enjoy suggested pieces of art based on your searches and collections as well as our "Artwork of the Day" presented on our Home Page.
+Sign up and login in to our randomized art generator and become "Artspired" by art styles, mediums, and artists you may not have explored before.
+Click "Artspire me again!" to have a new piece of artwork generated.
+Like what you see?
+Save your favourite pieces to your gallery and view them in gallery mode!

 ## Try it out!